codeforamerica/civic-tech-taxonomy/README.md

 - Automate as much of the review for pull requests as possible to help things move quickly
 - Automatically publish merged changes in a variety of formats for easy consumptions: plaintext, CSV, YAML, JSON
 - Provide hosted search endpoints with CORS enabled and example implementations of integrated inputs in a variety of html/javascript frameworks

+## Open questions

+- What sort of hierarchy is needed?
+Should the taxonomy lists be flat, organized within a single level of categories, or support any level of nesting?
+  - Concensus _seems_ to

 ## Use cases